jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **mult**:
         - Type: Number [Item]
         - Default: 1
         - Description: Multiplier.
-A constant value by which the sink strength will be multiplied during simulation.
+A constant value by which the ***sink strength*** will be multiplied during simulation (the resuspension strength won't be multiplied).
 With this feature you could define a source/sink element having a source strength per unit area then use the multiplier as the area of the zone for each source/sink that uses the per unit area source/sink element.
+Right-click the component and select the desired setting for the multiplier, including 1) *Multiplier = Zone floor area*; 2) *Multiplier = Zone wall area*; 3) *Multiplier = Zone ceiling area*.
+The multiplier will be set up as the according area of the associated zone.
  - **Outputs**:
     - **sink**:
         - Type: Sink [Item]